pingcap/tidb-dev-guide/src/understand-tidb/ddl.md

         StatePublic
 ```

 Note: this is a very different implementation from MySQL, which uses Meta Data Locks (MDL) for keeping a single version of the MySQL instance schemas at a time.
-This results in MySQL replicas can have different version of the schemas, due to lag in asyncronous replication.
+This results in MySQL replicas can have different version of the schemas, due to lag in asynchronous replication.
 TiDB has always a consistent view of all schemas in the cluster.

 ## Implementation